 Our office allows in-person searching by appointment only at 1 West Wilson Street, Room 159, Madison, Wisconsin.
-To schedule an appointment, contact the genealogy receptionist at 608-267-7820.
-(Driving Directions)
+To schedule an appointment, contact the genealogy receptionist at 608-267-7820 or you may schedule online to book your appointment.

 |Days of the Week||Time Period|